hjohn/TemplatedJDBC/README.md

 It is extensible enough to allow using types that are not `record`s, although currently there is limited support to make this usage easy and convenient.
 A custom solution that generates the necessary meta data using reflection and annotations may be included at a later time; until that time it is possible to provide your own (or make a pull request).

+## Features

+- Zero dependencies
+- Use String Templates to execute SQL safe from injection attacks
+- Use `Row`s, records or custom types to read and write data
+- Lambda based transactions that can be retried on transitive failures

 ## Maven

 Add this dependency to your `pom.xml`.